zenaiev/toponium/README.md

 ```
 git pull
 ```
-If you cloned the repository with `git clone https://...`, this command will ask you you to enter your account credentials.
+If you cloned the repository with `git clone https://...`, this command will ask you to enter your account credentials.